raphaelreme/torch-resnet/README.md

 We use by default projection shortcuts whenever they are required (option B from [1]) but we have also implemented option A (IdentityShortcut) and C (FullProjectionShortcut), and more can be added following the same template.
 For instance we introduce our own shortcut: ConvolutionShortcut.
 It does a 3x3 convolution on the shortcut path when dimensions do not match (vs the 1x1 conv of the ProjectionShortcut).

+The models are initialized following [1] (and more precisely *Delving deep into rectifiers: Surpassing human-level performance on ImageNet classification - He, K. et al. (2015)*), we also implement the slight initialization improvement from https://arxiv.org/abs/1706.02677, and adapt it to pre-activation resnets.

 We have validated our implementation by testing it on Cifar10/Cifar100 (See Results).

 ## Install